 Measure each point multiple times to get a statistic and an error estimation.
 Three measurements at the very least (but around 6 would be better) for every point.
 12 Estimate uncertainties From the repeated measurements calculate the average and the standard deviation of each point.
 This gives the error bars.
 A second source of uncertainties are the measurement devices themselves.
 Scales, measuring tapes, optical gates, thermometers, all have limited resolution and an inherent uncertainty.
 These are especially important, if the measurements cannot be repeated.
 13 Present data Draw a graph whenever possible.
 Label axes and units.
 Draw error bars.
-The n mode el that students ca 14 Phenomenolo gical model This model is intended to describe the data.
-Examples: $t_0 = C\sqrt{m}$ , $t_0 = C\sqrt{1/k}$ .
-The period $t_0$ is independent of amplitude.
-Students can be taught to arrive at these models by plotting the data in various forms y vs. x, y vs. x, y vs. x , ln(y) vs. x, y vs. ln(x), y vs. 1/x, etc. It is just a mathematical description of the observed data (is the relation quadratic, exponential, linear) without a causal explanation why it is such.
+The n ing a model nodel is the ultim el that students ca Phenomenolo ate goal of science.
+An explanation of phenomena.
+There are three levels of an build.
+This model is intended to describe the data. gical model Examples: $t_0 = C\sqrt{m}$, $t_0 = C\sqrt{1/k}$.
+The period t_0 is independent of amplitude.
+Students can be taught to arrive at these models by plotting the data in various forms y vs. x, y 2 vs. x, y vs. x 2 , ln(y) vs. x, y vs. ln(x), y vs. 1/x, etc. It is just a mathematical description of the observed data (is the relation quadratic, exponential, linear) without a causal explanation why it is such.
 This is the lowest achievable level.
 In a simple task, it is expected only from the lowest achievers, but it allows even them to produce a model and succeed in the task.
 Most students should be able to give a causal explanation.
 In case of very complex problems, it could be acceptable also in YPT competitions, but not scored very high.
 15 Qualitative Propose a qualitative explanation.
 Why does this happen in words? explanation • Find qualitative relations: the stronger the force, the greater the acceleration; the greater the acceleration, the less time to travel a given distance; the greater the mass the lower the acceleration